 you graduate.
 Please notify the Admissions and Records Office of your graduation so

-For more information about dual enrollment courses-specifically college courses being
+For more information about dual enrollment courses-which are specifically college

-taught on your high school campus- please reach out to the Admissions and Records Specialist.
+courses being taught on your high school campus- please reach out to firstname.lastname@example.org.